 Edmund Blackadder is thrilled when his wealthy but puritanical relatives announce their desire to meet and discuss his inheritance.
 While planning a ingratiatingly spartan and fundamentalist dinner for them, he is summoned to court where he accidentally agrees to host a riotous drinking competition at his house on the same night.
-Written by

 Did You Know?

 Edmund threatens to call the 'police' on Percy but the entire concept of a police force wouldn't even exist until the eighteenth century.
 See more

 Which reminds me, Auntie...

 Don't call me "Auntie."
 Aunt is a relative and relatives are evidence of sex.
 Which is hardly a fitting conversation for the dinner table.

 In the closing credits, the theme is sung as though the singer were drunk, with a swift decline in vocal quality, and at one point, a hiccup.
 See more